 - black pepper (to taste)

-- 1 C vegetable broth (can use coconut milk instead for creamy soup)
+- 1 cup vegetable broth (or coconut milk for creamy soup)

 Step 1: Prep Vegetables

 - Wash your bell peppers and remove their seeds.
-Roughly chop them (should have about 5 C) and add to a baking tray (lined if desired).
+Roughly chop them and add to a baking tray (lined if desired).5 cup red bell peppers

-- Wash and roughly chop your tomatoes (should have about 5 C).
-Add to the baking tray.
+- Wash and roughly chop your tomatoes.
+Add to the baking tray.5 cup tomatoes

-- Peel and roughly chop the onion (should have 1 ½ C).
-Separate some of the onion layers and add to your baking tray.
+- Peel and roughly chop the onion.
+Separate some of the onion layers and add to your baking tray.1 ½ cup onion

-- Peel and thinly slice 6 cloves of garlic before tossing it onto the baking tray.
+- Peel and thinly slice garlic before tossing it onto the baking tray.6 cloves garlic

 - Toss the veggies with oil and seasoning until evenly coated.